Organised crime in the Netherlands: Afro-Dutch crime groups

 Criminal groups consisting of descendants of Afro-Surinamese and Afro-Curaçaoan immigrants exist in major cities in the Netherlands.
 While some of said groups are involved in petty crimes, other Afro-Dutch crime groups have been responsible for the more sophisticated trafficking of cocaine.
 Since both Suriname and the Netherlands Antilles are known transit zones for the drug trafficking from Colombia, Curaçaoan and Surinamese crime groups based in the Netherlands have also formed alliances with said Colombian groups and have committed contract killings for them.
 Prostitution, hijacking and ripdeals are known activities of Afro-Surinamese and Afro-Curaçaoan groups.

 Gang wars over turf have appeared from time to time.
 The Amsterdam district Bijlmermeer for instance has been the scene of violence between two of its biggest gangs, the Hopi Boys and the Kloekhorststraat Gang.
 Aside from these Netherlands-originated groups, gangs that originated in the Caribbean have also been able to set up shop in the Netherlands.
-The No Limit Soldiers gang, which originated in Curaçao, for instance now has bases in cities such as Rotterdam, where they're involved in gang violence and organized crime.
+The No Limit Soldiers gang, which originated in Curaçao, for instance now has bases in cities such as Rotterdam, where they're involved in gang violence and organised crime.

 Crips in the Netherlands

 The Netherlands is the only country in Europe where the Crips have a significant presence.
 In the major cities of The Hague, Rotterdam and Amsterdam Crip-gangs were formed in the 80's.
-There are many Crip-gangs in the Netherlands but only 12 of them are regarded as a serious criminal organization.
+There are many Crip-gangs in the Netherlands but only 12 of them are regarded as a serious criminal organisation.
 The 12 criminal gangs are mostly composed of older adolescent males (in contrast to the majority of the street gangs which are composed of youths) who are involved in organised crime such as drug trafficking, arms trafficking, prostitution, contract killing and extortion.
 The groups are mainly composed of Dutch Antilleans (mainly Afro-Curaçaoans) and Afro-Surinamese people.